 The above Premises … form a most desirable Residence for a Sportsman … the river Erme affords excellent fishing.

 William Cotton was an empathetic member of the community, heavily involved with the cholera epidemic which started in Plymouth and Devonport and eventually reached Ivybridge in 1849.
 He personally chaired a local meeting to form a Local Board of Health to tackle the problem.
 Measures included the cleaning of drains, gutters and ponds and protecting the impoverished within the community.
 Also, in the absence of a resident clergyman he volunteered himself to read prayers to the sick and dying.
-William was a strong supporter of the church and working with Lady Rogers and her son Sir Frederick, he helped fund the building of a parsonage in Ivybridge as well as providing coloured glazing for the north window of the church.
+William was a strong supporter of the church and working with Lady Rogers and her son Sir Frederick, he helped fund the building of a parsonage in Ivybridge.
+This was located on a piece of land between the old Bicton Wood (Victoria Park) and the meadows called Beacons.
+He also provided coloured glazing for the north window of the church.

 During his time in Ivybridge, William Cotton continued to add to his collection.
 He developed a keen interest in the specialist portrait painter Sir Joshua Reynolds and acquired several of his works.
 Reynolds had been a friend of Charles Rogers and the art collection included a portrait of him by Sir Joshua.
 It was known that William gave lectures on Reynolds and later published two major books on the life and work of this artist, ‘Life of Sir Joshua Reynolds’ in 1856 and ‘A catalogue of the Portraits of Sir Joshua Reynolds’ in 1857.